 Sometimes, it is necessary to use accident reconstruction professionals who use computer and engineering analysis to determine how the crash happened.

 Our Oklahoma City truck accident lawyers handle every type of truck accident.
-At Cunningham & Mears, we have more than 50 years of combined experience fighting for injury victims and families.
+At Cunningham & Mears, we have 55 years of combined experience fighting for injury victims and families.
 We help Oklahoma victims of negligence get compensation for pain and suffering, medical expenses, lost wages, disfigurement, and other damages.
 We have the resources and skill to take on trucking companies, other businesses, and insurance companies.
 Please call our law office today at 405.212.9234 or use our contact form to schedule an appointment.
 We represent clients on a contingency fee basis.